standard-for-public-code/standard-for-public-code/criteria/reusable-and-portable-codebases.md

 * The codebase MUST be independent from any secret, undisclosed, proprietary or non-open licensed code or services for execution and understanding.
 * The codebase SHOULD be in use by multiple parties.
 * The roadmap SHOULD be influenced by the needs of multiple parties.
+* The development of the codebase SHOULD be a collaboration between multiple parties.
 * Configuration SHOULD be used to make code adapt to context specific needs.
 * The codebase SHOULD be localizable.
 * Code and its documentation SHOULD NOT contain situation-specific information.